 Department of Computer Science

-The Computer Science Department has an in-house symposium every year.
+The Computer Science Department has an in-house symposium every year, usually at the end of April.
 Students spend a half day presenting their research to the entire department.

 Department of English

 Each spring the People, Ideas and Things Journal, an undergraduate peer-reviewed journal, hosts a university-wide undergraduate research conference.
 Students from all majors are encouraged to submit their work, which may also be submitted for publication.